Azure/actions/README.md

 Please try out the [GitHub Actions for Azure](https://docs.microsoft.com/azure/developer/github/github-actions) and share your feedback via Twitter on [@Azure](https://twitter.com/azuredevops).
 If you encounter a problem, please open an issue on the GitHub repository for the specific action.

-# Existing GitHub Actions for Azure
+# GitHub Actions for Azure

 ## Connect to Azure
 - [Azure login](https://github.com/Azure/login)(`azure/login`) action can be used to authenticate to your Azure subscription using a service principal.